I came out to the garden the other day and noticed this batch of small red eggs on my pumpkin leaves. What the heck?!

 B.t., or Bacillus thuringiensis, is another garden spray you can use to help prevent and kill squash bugs.

 These can be applied in the early morning or late evening when squash bugs are least likely to contact crops, beneficial insects, and honey bees.
-Always read product labels the proper dilution instructions and pre-harvest intervals before using.
+Always read product labels for the proper instructions to dilute these.
 Just spraying these on hoping for the best could harm your plants, so be smart about this.

 How to Prevent Squash Bugs